 This structure ensures appropriate division between governance and management responsibilities, maintaining accountability and oversight.

-The Board consists of five Directors of which four are executive and one is Non-executive.
+The Board consists of six Directors of which three are executive and three are Non-executive.
 The Board is supported by three committees: Audit, Remuneration and Nomination.

 The skills and experience of each Board member is reviewed on an annual basis.
 Details of each Director’s individual skills and experience, as well as how these skills inform and oversee the execution of the Company’s strategy, can be found in the Company’s Annual report & Accounts, as well as the AIM Rule 26 page of the Company’s website.

-The Executive Chair is responsible for ensuring that, to inform decision-making, Directors receive accurate, sufficient and timely information.
+The Chairman is responsible for ensuring that, to inform decision-making, Directors receive accurate, sufficient and timely information.
 The Company Secretary compiles the Board and committee papers which are circulated to Directors prior to meetings.

 The Company Secretary provides minutes of each meeting, and every Director is aware of the right to have any concerns minuted and, where appropriate, to seek independent advice at the Company’s expense.